 3. Establish a Navigation Hierarchy

 There is a reason the majority of websites have a top horizontal navigation bar.
 Not only do users expect your menu to appear near the location, but it matches the way they read through a page in an F-pattern design.
+Most readers of all languages start at the top of your site and scan across before moving downward.

 The navigational hierarchy establishes what information is most important on your website and where to find it.
 Limit the options to four or five.
 Think about the categories users click on most frequently and reduce the choices to a handful.
 Anything else becomes a subcategory.
+Mega menus and expandable features allow you to tuck away things that aren’t as popular and highlight others.

 Don’t forget that many of your users will access your site via mobile devices.
 Are there too many menu items to fit across a smaller screen?
+How does a hamburger menu work on a smaller screen?
+Be aware of the different ways people access your website and how their devices impact their reading patterns.

 4. Go Left

 Do you always have to put your menu across the top and logo in the upper left corner?
 Of course not.
 Simply knowing user expectations and the pattern they read allows you to think outside the box a bit.
+Place your logo in the middle, for example.

 It’s okay to add a pop of color where the eye doesn’t naturally travel to grab attention, for example.
 F-pattern design doesn’t dictate everything is in the shape of an “F.” Instead, it gives you a blueprint for where vital elements should go and an idea of how to grab attention away from those areas when needed.

-Langara College places their men on the left and keeps their logo and a search feature across the top.
+Langara College places their menu on the left and keeps their logo and a search feature across the top.
 It’s clear they are using an F-pattern, but they haven’t limited themselves to only placing a horizontal nav bar on the page.
 The orange background draws the eye and shows where the nav bar is.

 5. Give Attention to Footers

 If you’re using an F-pattern design, should you ignore the footers?
 The reason people read in an F-pattern is to save time.
 Users scroll across the page, skip down, scroll across and skip down.
+People expect some details to always be in the footer, such as a link to an About page and contact details.
+They may even hit Ctrl + End to get to the bottom quicker and the links they know they need most.

 At first glance, you might think they won’t bother looking at other material, but this isn’t the case.
 People often go back and read things more carefully if you’ve engaged them fully.
 Your footer is an opportunity to share details you didn’t have room for in the F.